Business

 This five-year program is open to Loyola Chicago students pursuing a Bachelor of Business Administration.
 Students apply to the Quinlan School of Business MBA program in the fall of their senior undergraduate year.
 If they’re accepted, they’ll take 2 MBA electives in the second semester of their senior year, and then spend the year after their undergraduate graduation completing the remaining MBA requirements.

-The Krannert School of Management allows students pursuing a bachelor’s degree in computer science, chemical engineering, industrial engineering, electrical engineering, mechanical engineering, business, or health science pre-professional majors to apply for a five-year joint bachelor’s/MBA program.
+The Mitchell E. Daniels, Jr. School of Business allows students pursuing a bachelor’s degree in computer science, chemical engineering, industrial engineering, electrical engineering, mechanical engineering, business, or health science pre-professional majors to apply for a five-year joint bachelor’s/MBA program.
 The MBA admission requirements are slightly different for each undergraduate major, but all require students to complete a certain number of credit hours before the end of their junior year, maintain a certain GPA, complete internships and/or participate in extracurriculars, and meet with the pre-professional office regularly in order to be considered for admittance.

 Recommended Articles